Am I Better or Worse Off Under Aeroplan’s 2026 Status Rules?

 The Backstory

-Earlier this year, I mapped out my 2025 travel with the goal of requalifying for Air Canada Aeroplan 75K status.
+Earlier this year, I mapped out my 2025 travel with the goal of at least requalifying for Air Canada Aeroplan 75K status, and hopefully making it to Super Elite.

-Air Canada recently announced a new qualification model starting in 2026:
+Air Canada has since announced a major overhaul starting in 2026:

-• Status is now based entirely on Status Qualifying Credits (SQC).
+• Status will be based entirely on Status Qualifying Credits (SQC)

-• Earn rates are tied directly to spend, with different multipliers for fare classes.
+• Earn rates are tied directly to spend, with different multipliers by fare type

-• Credit card and partner spend can now contribute up to 50,000 SQC per year.
+• Credit‑card and partner spend can contribute up to 50,000 SQC per year

 How SQC Works (Quick Primer)